-Why I Resist Part of the Oath - by Dror Bar-Natan, July 19 2013.
+Why I Resist Part of the Oath - by Dror Bar-Natan, July 19 2013, last edited September 23, 2013.
 Web version at http://drorbn.net/Canada/Response.

 On July 12, 2013, the Ontario Superior Court of Justice heard a lawsuit brought by myself and two other applicants, Michael McAteer and Simone Topey, and ably presented by our lawyer Peter Rosenthal, to allow us to become Canadian citizens without having to affirm a part of the Oath of Citizenship - the first part, about the Queen and all: